dougeby/IntuneDocs/InTuneDocs/deploy-use/configure-access-to-corporate-email-using-email-profiles-with-microsoft-intune.md

 > [!NOTE]
 > - For Android for Work, make sure you also deploy the Gmail or Nine Work apps in addition to the appropriate email profile.
 > - If you want to remove an email profile from a device, edit the deployment and remove any groups of which the device is a member.
 Note that you cannot remove an email profile in this way if it is the only email profile on a device.
+> If you make changes to an email profile you previously deployed, end users might see a message asking them to approve the reconfiguration of their email settings.